 A $25.00 non-returnable fee, made payable to MD DNR, is due with the application for a Falconry Permit and with each subsequent annual report.

-There are laws and regulations in place that govern facilities and equipment, inventory and marker requirements, transportation and transfers, open season dates for taking raptors from the wild, release of raptors into the the wild, propagation of raptors, annual reporting requirements, and hunting regulations and seasons.
+There are laws and regulations in place that govern facilities and equipment, inventory and marker requirements, transportation and transfers, open season dates for taking raptors from the wild, release of raptors into the wild, propagation of raptors, annual reporting requirements, and hunting regulations and seasons.
+Here is the link for Maryland’s falconry regulations:

 Procedures for Obtaining a Falconry Permit